Table of Contents

 Next, you provide a name and a block of IP addresses, as pictured below:

 Next, you have your subnets, which can be created in multiple ways.
-In this section, the subnet will be created by navigating into the Supernet followed by clicking the "Create Subnet or IP" button:
+In this section, the subnet will be created by navigating into the Supernet followed by clicking the "Create Subnet" button:

 Once you've clicked the button, the "Create Subnet" modal will open, where you'll enter your Subnet information:

 1. The Name field allows you to name your Subnet.
 This field isn't required but does allow you to more quickly identify where the IPs may be assigned.

 2. The Type dropdown allows you to select what Entities IP addresses in this subnet can be assigned to.
 You can choose between "Accounts Only", "Excluded" which means they cannot be assigned, "Mixed", and "Network Sites Only".